SaulMor/SaulMor/README.md

 # Hi there, Welcome To My GitHub 👋
 ## About Me
 - I am a recent computer science graduate from UNC Charlotte and passionate about technology and innovation.
-After I graduate, I plan to work as a software engineer.
+I plan to work as a software engineer.

 ## Projects
 - **StudyPal (In Progress)**: The Ultimate College Life Tracker.